Ohio State trustees approve new endowed faculty positions, support funds for Arts and Sciences

 Miltiadis Marinakis Endowed Professorship of Modern Greek Language and Culture

-The Miltiadis Marinakis Endowed Professorship of Modern Greek Language and Culture was established with funds raised collectively by the Greek community — with a major commitment from a lead donor and gifts from members of the Ohio Hellenic Paideia (formerly the Modern Greek Steering Committee) and other supporters.
+The Miltiadis Marinakis Endowed Professorship of Modern Greek Language and Culture was established with funds raised collectively by the Greek community — with gifts from members of the Ohio Hellenic Paideia (formerly the Modern Greek Steering Committee) and Evangelos Marinakis.

 An active search is underway to fill the position, which brings even more prestige to the university’s Modern Greek Program and the Greek community at large.

 Andrei Baronov and Ratmir Timashev Professorship in Chemical Physics

 The Andrei Baronov and Ratmir Timashev Professorship in Chemical Physics was established with gifts from Veeam Software Corporation.
 In addition to the named professorship, this position in chemical physics will provide robust resources to sustain and extend the discipline’s research and teaching excellence at the university.

 An ongoing search for the professorship holder is currently underway.

 Erin V. Moore has been named assistant professor and holder of the Dr. Carl F. Asseff Professorship in Anthropology and History of Medicine, effective August 2020.
 Moore comes to Ohio State from Columbia University, where she was a postdoctoral research scientist in the Heilbrunn Department of Population and Family Health at Columbia’s Mailman School of Public Health